 Now that an attacker has created a command and control channel, allowing them to operate internal assets remotely, they may leverage that channel to stop certain services or processes, like antivirus or defensive tools, in order to hide their activity.
-Suspicious behavior such as this is an indicator there is an attack underway.
+Suspicious behavior such as this is an indicator that there is an attack underway.

 7. Action on Objectives

-In this final step of an attack, an attacker carries out their main objective – whether that be compromising the network or accessing valuable data like customer data, Intellectual Property or healthcare data.
+In this final step of an attack, an attacker carries out their main objective – whether that be compromising the network or accessing valuable data like customer data, Intellectual Property, or healthcare data.

 It’s important to have a plan in place to protect against the most common threats to your cloud infrastructure.
 Understand your own vulnerabilities by thinking like an attacker and mapping your defenses to the Cyber Kill Chain.
-Taking preventative actions will give you an early warning against these most common threats and help you identify a potential security event before it compromises your data, network or business.
+Taking preventive actions will give you an early warning against these most common threats and help you identify a potential security event before it compromises your data, network, or business.